Arumberia

-Arumberia is an enigmatic fossil from the Ediacaran period originally described from the Arumbera Sandstone, Northern Territory, Australia but also found in the Urals, East Siberia, England and Wales, Northern France, the Avalon Peninsula and India.
+Arumberia is an enigmatic fossil from the Ediacaran period originally described from the Arumbera Sandstone, Northern Territory, Australia but also found in the Urals, East Siberia, England and Wales, Northern France, the Avalon Peninsula, India and Brazil.
 Several morphologically distinct species are recognized.

 Description

 Initially discovered by Glaessner and Walter (1975), Arumberia was described as a problematic cupped-body fossil of an Ediacaran soft-bodied organism characterized by hollow compressible ribbed bodies composed of flexible tissue.
 Brasier (1979) deemed it a pseudofossil arising from turbid water flow in shallow marine or deltaic environments, due in part to physical and morphological similarities to flume-induced structures previously observed by Dzulynski and Walton (1965).
 Arumberia appears as a poorly-delimited series of fine parallel grooves arising from a single region or point.
 Arumberia banksii consists of an array of straight to gently curved parallel to subparallel ridges (rugae) about 1 – 3 mm wide and separated by flat to gently concave furrows of 1 – 7 mm in width.
 Relief from ridge top to furrow bottom is less than 1 mm.
 Ridge ranges in length from 1.5 cm to 14.5 cm.
 Generally the ridges are parallel, but they also bifurcate.
 Ridges are developed on plane and rippled surfaces.